 It was here that I got to taste the special ‘Silent night beer’ – a light and tasty stout available in stores on site at the many Silent Night Museums alongside other memorabilia.

-Also in Hochburg-Ach you can walk the Franz Xaver Gruber Peace Trail in the village, marked by a sculpture for every continent of the world.
-This was constructed not only to connect the village on a walking trail, but also to further promote the sense of unity and to discover the peace meaning of the song.
+Also in Hochburg-Ach, you can walk the Franz Xaver Gruber Peace Trail in the village that is marked by a sculpture for every continent of the world.
+This was constructed not only to connect the village on a walking trail but also to promote the sense of unity and to discover the peace meaning of the song.

 The Story of Silent Night in Tirol

 By the time you make it to Tirol (Tyrol), the Silent Night journey is all about the singing and how the song came to be taken from Austria and carried around Europe and beyond including its ling travel around North America.